ITU-BDSA2025-GROUP13/Chirp/docs/report.md

    `dotnet test`

-### Philosophy Behind Testing \label{testPhilosophy}
-For the project the group had a strict >=80% test coverage requirement for each feature.
-This requirement was set to avoid rollbacks and hotfixes, and instead focus on implementing safe and complete features.
-The requirement was set at 80%, to keep the standard high, but also realistic.

-To enforce the requirement a GitHub Action script was used, which ran the test suites on every pull request to main.
-The script used [reportgenerator](https://github.com/danielpalme/ReportGenerator) to also generate a report in which we could better review what parts of the codebase was missing tests.

 # Ethics
 ## License
 We chose the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause), which is a permissive, OSI approved license[^osi-approved], open source copyright license.